sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Can put logs from CloudTrail into CloudWatch Logs or S3
 - A trail can be applied to All Regions (default) or a single Region.
 - If a resource is deleted in AWS, investigate CloudTrail first!

+- You can think of CloudTrail as a "trail" of breadcrumbs (*or a log of actions*) that someone has left behind them.
+- With CloudTrail, you can **view a complete history of user activity** and **API calls** of your applications and resources.
+- Events are typically updated in CloudTrail within 15 minutes after an API call.
+- CloudTrail can **save** those **logs** indefinitely in **secure S3 buckets**.

+### CloudTrail Insights
+Within CloudTrail, you can also enable CloudTrail Insights.
+This optional feature allows CloudTrail to automatically **detect unusual API activities** in your AWS account.

 ### CloudTrail Diagram
 ![Alt text](image-41.png)